Quantum anomalous Hall crystals in moir\'e bands with higher Chern number: Acknowledgements

-\textbf{Acknowledgements}\\ We acknowledge useful discussions and related collaborations with Zhao Liu, Ahmed Abouelkomsan, Liang Fu, Aidan Reddy and Donna Sheng.
-This work was supported by the Swedish Research Council (2018-00313 and 2024-04567), the Knut and Alice Wallenberg Foundation (2018.0460 and 2023.0256) and the G\"oran Gustafsson Foundation for Research in Natural Sciences and Medicine.
-The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through grant agreement no. 2022-06725; in addition, we utilized the Sunrise HPC facility supported by the Technical Division at the Department of Physics, Stockholm University.
+We acknowledge useful discussions and related collaborations with Zhao Liu, Ahmed Abouelkomsan, Liang Fu, Aidan Reddy and Donna Sheng.
+This work was supported by the grants awarded to E.J.B. by the Swedish Research Council (2018-00313 and 2024-04567), the Knut and Alice Wallenberg Foundation (2018.0460 and 2023.0256) and the G\"oran Gustafsson Foundation for Research in Natural Sciences and Medicine.
+The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through grant agreement no. 2022-06725.
+In addition, we utilized the Sunrise HPC facility supported by the Technical Division of the Department of Physics, Stockholm University.